Cayetano97/GangApp/README.md

 # SmartCart

+## Development Status ⚠️

+SmartCart is currently undergoing active development, with ongoing enhancements and style changes.
+We're working on refining features and optimizing the user interface for a seamless shopping list experience on mobile devices.

 ## Overview

 SmartCart is a mobile-focused shopping list application developed with React and Node.
 The project is divided into two main folders: `backend` and `frontend`.
 Inside `frontend`, there's another folder with the same name.